LoopedIn/loopedin-web/README.md

 ## Specialization deliverables

- 1. Cloud: Documentation of steps to structuring app to communicate with cloud environment
+ 1. **Cloud**: Adding GCP libraries to app, Documentation of steps to structuring app to communicate with cloud environment.
+We will use mongoDB atlas integrated with GCP.
+ 2. **DevOps**: We will implement a CI/CD pipeline for smooth deployment using Docker and Kubernetes.
+ 3. **FrontEnd**: We will use a JS framework like React and explore styling frameworks Bootstrap/Material UI.

 ## Security analysis